Ali-RT/Transit-Logic/README.md

 The **T**ransit**L**ogic is a platform to ingest real-time data from different sources to provide operators with analytics dashboard reporting KPIs like idle time per vehicle, average available vehicle per operators, etc.

 ## Architecture
-The data are stored in an Amazon S3 bucket from where it is streamed into Apache Kafka.
-A Confluent Kafka cluster is set up on X Amazon EC2 nodes.
+The data resides in an Amazon S3 bucket from where it is streamed into Apache Kafka.
+A Confluent Kafka cluster is set up on Amazon EC2 node.
 Also, a schema registry is configured that handles the evolution of the data schema.
 Avro is chosen as a serialization format to work with the schema registry.
 Data is then passed to the Faust streaming app for data processing and extracting and adding geo hash to output streams.
 The Kafka connector sinks the output streams into the Elasticsearch for further spatial queries and visualization by Grafana.

 ![Pipeline](docs/Pipeline.png)